tjmahr/tjmahr.github.io/_posts/2019-09-18-iccbot-comes-online.md

 correctly yields an overall score of 100 points.

 We had 2 graduate students each score 130 administrations of the test.
-We are talking abouts thousands of data points.
+We are talking about thousands of data points.
 The possible routes through the data are numerous To name a few options:

 * Overall agreement percentage.
 * Overall agreement percentage, weighting by item scores.
-* Compute the argreement percentages by child, report the range.
+* Compute the agreement percentages by child, report the range.
 * Weighted version of the above.
 * Logistic mixed effects model with varying effects for child, item, and rater.